Carmen Russo: 1980–1983: Major roles, Playmen, and music

 During the summer of 1979 Russo appeared for the first time in the Italian magazine for men Playmen, at the age of nineteen.
 After she appeared again in the magazine in late 1980, in 1981 and two times in 1982 and 1984.
-She became also one of the highest paid nude models in Italy.
+She became one of the highest paid nude models in Italy.

-In 1980, she participated in the making of two films: Patrick vive ancora with Gianni Dei and La settimana bianca.
-During the making of La settimana bianca in the summer of 1980, she met Gianfranco D'Angelo, who helped Russo to enter the world of television.
+In 1980, Russo participated in the making of two films: Patrick vive ancora with Gianni Dei and Girls Will Be Girls.
+During the filming of Girls Will Be Girls, she met Gianfranco D'Angelo, who helped Russo to enter the world of television.
 In this year, Russo also shot Le porno killers, her first role as a protagonist.
 In the film, Russo played a bisexual killer.
 In the movie, she was credited as Carmen Bizet.
 Her artistic breakthrough came in 1981.
 She left Mention and ended the job as show girl in nightclubs.
 Russo's next films were starring roles in the sex comedies La maestra di sci and Mia moglie torna a scuola.

 At the end of 1981, Russo signed with Fontana Records for the release of a single.
 Her first single, "Notte senza luna", was promoted on Italian radio.
 In December 1981, Russo performed the B-side of the song "Stiamo insieme stasera" during the Italian TV show Blitz aired on Raiuno.
 The performance was shot on the Italian destroyer Ardito (D 550).
 Russo also performed "Stuntman", an unreleased song.

-The biennium 1982–1983 for Russo was very successful.
+Russo saw significant career success in 1982 and 1983.
 During this time, she starred in four films.
 Russo began with Quella peste di Pierina with Marina Marfoglia and Oreste Lionello, a few months after turning Buona come il pane.
 She was subsequently chosen by Pierfrancesco Pingitore for the movie Il tifoso, l'arbitro e il calciatore with Pippo Franco, Alvaro Vitali, Marisa Merlini, and Daniela Poggi and then for Giovani, belle... probabilmente ricche with Gianfranco D'Angelo, Nadia Cassini, and Edwige Fenech.

 In early 1983, Russo also released her first full-length studio album Stars on Donna, released as Carmen.
 The album contains cover versions of songs by Donna Summer and Giorgio Moroder.